Grantglass/An-Adaptive-Methodology/README.md

 **Abstract:**

-Using one of the most adapted texts in history, *Robinson Crusoe,* we ask whether or not a computer can find adaptations that scholars have yet to identify.
-Through testing the effectiveness of different machine learning techniques for text embedding on small groups of full-length texts, we determine the best model for our task, the universal sentence encoder, and then use it to build a deep neural network based binary classifier trained on a large dataset of adaptation and random texts.
-We attempt to *implicitly* teach the computer the plot of Crusoe, instead of making decisions based on stylistic details, as is a pitfall of traditional techniques.
-We hope this novel pipeline will help other scholars work with large units of text at the plot - level.
+Using one of the most adapted texts in history, *Robinson Crusoe,* I ask whether or not a computer can find adaptations that scholars have yet to identify.
+Through testing the effectiveness of different machine learning techniques for text embedding on small groups of full-length texts, I determine the best model for our task, the universal sentence encoder, and then use it to build a deep neural network based binary classifier trained on a large dataset of adaptation and random texts.
+I attempt to *implicitly* teach the computer the plot of Crusoe, instead of making decisions based on stylistic details, as is a pitfall of traditional techniques.
+I hope this novel pipeline will help other scholars work with large units of text at the plot - level.

 **Problem Description:**